 And not to mention, Josh was the one wearing a uniform.

-And let's not forget, the programme Josh was on warned people not to approach the Theatre Thug because he was "extremely violent".
-Didn't stop Josh from being attacked by old women, and tackled by a bunch of mother-fucking EIGHT-YEAR OLDS!
+And let's not forget, the program Josh was on warned people not to approach the Theatre Thug because he was "extremely violent".
+Didn't stop Josh from being attacked by old women, and tackled by a bunch of EIGHT-YEAR OLDS.